Guidelines

 Types

-An Empty State can result from different situations, and each requires a good understanding of the context and user needs in order to provide the best help possible.
+An Empty State can result from different situations, and each requires a good understanding of the context and user needs to provide the best help possible.
 We identified four main scenarios when an Empty State should be used and described their purpose.

 Item |